rbergenl/autofarm/DEVELOPER.md

 ```
 - Have `package.json` main point to `src/index.js`
 - Run `$ exp login`
-- Run `$ exp start --tunnel` (tunnel to be able to reach it through the internet, and will start bundler itself; wait until it said "dependency graph loaded")
+- Run on Cloud9: `$ exp start --tunnel` (tunnel to be able to reach it through the internet, and will start bundler itself; wait until it said "dependency graph loaded", then scan the qr code with the Expo client on an android device).
-- (install expo app on your phone and scan the qr code)
+- Run on laptop: `$ exp start`, start Genymotion device, then `$ exp android`.

+- In console.developers.google.com, choose at the top the correct app (already added there via creation in firebase).
+Choose create credentials > OAuth > Android > Run in the project 'openssl rand -base64 32 | openssl sha1 -c', use 'host.exp.exponent' as packagename, and the result, give it to 'androidClientId'.
+- npm install --save-dev babel-preset-expo and add to .babelrc
+- import Expo from 'expo'; Expo.Google.logInAsync(options);

+### Common problems
+-when loading firebase while using react-native, you might get the error "undefined self.fetch".
+This problem is in the fetch module, and can be solved by opening the from the Dev menu on the device the Remote JS debugger
+- Install the latest version of XDE https://github.com/expo/xde/releases.
+If you don’t update, you will see an error similar to: `Error: Cannot find module 'exponent/tools/hashAssetFiles'...` (actually, it is because of expo should be under 'dependencies' in the package.json)